-The Directions API is used for building the optimal route between locations by various modes of transportation.
+- The Directions API is used for building the optimal route between locations by various modes of transportation.
 This tool can build multi-stop trips, taking into consideration traffic, the number of turns, and restrictions you set (avoids tolls, highways, and ferries, for instance).

-The Roads API first identifies the most likely road a vehicle is traveling by tracking multiple GPS coordinates.
+- The Roads API first identifies the most likely road a vehicle is traveling by tracking multiple GPS coordinates.
 Then it returns the closest road segment for each point and information about speed limits on each road segment.

-The Distance Matrix API returns the travel distance (in imperial or metric units) and travel time as calculated by the Directions API.
+- The Distance Matrix API returns the travel distance (in imperial or metric units) and travel time as calculated by the Directions API.

 Google uses a pay-as-you-go pricing model, and the price for each API depends on the number of monthly queries.

-With up to 100,000 advanced requests per month, you’ll pay $10 for each 1000 requests.
-With 100,001 to 500,000 advanced requests, you’ll pay $8 per 1000 requests.
+With up to 100,000 basic requests per month, you’ll pay $2 for every 1000 requests.
+With 100,001 to 300,000 advanced requests, you’ll pay $1.60 per 1000 requests, and with 300,001 to 500,000 requests, you’ll pay $1.25 per thousand.
 Prices for larger volumes are negotiated with Google Cloud sales representatives.

 Mapbox is a popular alternative to Google Maps that has wide functionality represented by multiple APIs for different needs.
 Mapbox also presents a set of solutions for logistics companies.
 In our previous article, we compared Google Maps and Mapbox and discussed the pros and cons of both tools.

-Calculating optimal routes for driving, cycling, or walking, taking traffic and incident information into consideration (optionally and only for listed regions)
+- Calculating optimal routes for driving, cycling, or walking, taking traffic and incident information into consideration (optionally and only for listed regions)

-Excluding tolls, motorways, or ferries when building a route
+- Excluding tolls, motorways, or ferries when building a route

-Choosing desired arrival and departure times (currently in public beta)
+- Choosing desired arrival and departure times (currently in public beta)